hal9ai/hal9/website/learn/hal9/explore.md

 - Understanding documents.
 - Answering questions about Hal9.

-The code for Hal9's AI coworker is open-source under an MIT license and available for your technical team, see [github.com/hal9ai/hal9/tree/main/apps/hal9](https://github.com/hal9ai/hal9/tree/main/apps/hal9).
+The code for Hal9's AI is open-source under an MIT license and available for your technical team, see [github.com/hal9ai/hal9/tree/main/apps/hal9](https://github.com/hal9ai/hal9/tree/main/apps/hal9).